 The AQHA Horse Judging Manual is a guide for developing a successful horse judging team.
 This manual includes the following chapters:

 - Horsemanship, Equitation

 - Youth World Show Judging Contest information is available here.

-- World Show Horse Judging Contest information will be available here.
+- World Show Collegiate Horse Judging Contest entry information is available here.